 Williamsburg Hotel is a stylish hotel, with modern furnishings, located in the heart of Williamsburg.
 The hotel offers 10-foot views of Manhattan or Brooklyn through custom windows by Michaelis Boyd Studio, a marble and brass bathroom by Waterworks, handmade by Apotheke toiletries and a share friendly dining experience featuring sustainable ingredients from local farmers.

 This New Jersey hotel is located 1,250 feet from Newport Center Mall's shopping and dining.
 The Bistro serves breakfast, dinner and cocktails.
 There is also an on-site fitness center and 24-hour front desk.
 Rooms are air-conditioned, though the hotel offers free WiFi in public areas.
 The nearby Newport Center PATH train offers easy access to New York City.

 Best Places to Stay Outside of Manhattan

 This is one of the cool areas to stay outside of Manhattan.
-It is a beautiful and upcoming neighborhood in Brooklyn, which for decades, has been home to many old families.
-However, new vibrant, and young residents have also started living in the region while some of them have made it their permanent residence.
+It is a beautiful and upcoming neighborhood in Brooklyn that has been home to many old families for decades.
+However, new vibrant, and young residents have also started living in the region some of them have made it their permanent residence.